Jupeyy/teeworlds-fng2-mod/README.md

 src/engine/shared/network.h - NET_MAX_CLIENTS to the value you want
 src/engine/shared/protocol.h - MAX_CLIENTS to the value you want(must be the same as NET_MAX_CLIENTS!!)

-AND DON'T FORGOT TO UPDATE YOUR .cfg -> sv_max_clients
+AND DON'T FORGOT TO UPDATE YOUR .cfg -> sv_max_clients and your specator slot votes

+start.sh is a automatic restart script for linux... start it as screen ./start.sh